Einstein's Equivalence principle for superpositions of gravitational fields and quantum reference frames: Introduction

-The goal of this work is to generalise the EEP to superpositions of spacetimes, by describing physics from the perspective of more general QRFs associated to quantum systems in curved spacetime and in a superposition thereof.
-In order to do that, we introduce a covariant formulation for a quantum particle on curved spacetime, and in a superposition of curved spacetimes.
-We describe the total state of the gravitational field and of the quantum systems living in such superposition of spacetimes and propose a new notion of ``physical point'' associated to the location of a quantum system used as a probe of the spacetime.
-Thanks to this new notion, we compare the descriptions of the gravitational field in arbitrary frames, and in particular in the local coordinate system of an arbitrary quantum system.
-We show that there always exists a unitary QRF transformation such that the gravitational field, and the superposition of gravitational fields, can be made locally minkowskian in the QRF associated to a quantum particle, thus generalising the notion of Locally Inertial Frames (LIFs) to Quantum Locally Inertial Frames (QLIFs).
-We then formulate the following generalisation of the EEP \begin{verse} \emph{In any and every \textbf{Quantum} Locally Inertial Frame (QLIF), anywhere and anytime in the universe, all the (nongravitational) laws of physics must take on their familiar non-relativistic form.} \end{verse} A pictorial illustration of this principle, in a simplified setting, is provided in Fig.~\ref{fig:EEP clocks}.
+We consider general QRFs associated to quantum systems in classical spacetime and in a superposition thereof.
+With no ambition to construct a full theory of the superposition of gravitational fields, we build a minimal model that respects our conditions.
+In Sec.~\ref{sec:QLIFTransf}, we show that there always exists a unitary QRF transformation such that the gravitational field, and the superposition of gravitational fields, can be made locally minkowskian in the QRF associated to a quantum particle.
+This generalises the notion of Locally Inertial Frames (LIFs) to Quantum Locally Inertial Frames (QLIFs).
+We then formulate the following generalisation of the EEP by adapting the formulation of Ref.\,\cite{Misner:1974qy} \begin{verse} \emph{In any and every \textbf{Quantum} Locally Inertial Frame (QLIF), anywhere and anytime in the universe, all the (nongravitational) laws of physics must take on their familiar non-relativistic form.} \end{verse} A pictorial illustration of this principle, in a simplified setting, is provided in Fig.~\ref{fig:EEP clocks}.

-In addition, we find a spacetime path-integral and fully covariant expression encoding the dynamics of a quantum particle in spacetime (and in a superposition thereof).
-We show that the state of a freely-falling quantum particle can be expressed as an infinite sum over all possible classical trajectories, and define the QRF transformation to the freely-falling frame (Fermi normal coordinates) of such a particle.
-We find that it is always possible to find a unitary QRF transformation such that the gravitational field is locally minkowskian along the whole trajectory of such a quantum particle, thus generalising the notion of Fermi normal frames to a freely-falling quantum particle in a superposition of spacetimes.